maptiler/maptiler-sdk-js/readme.md

 ```

 # API documentation
-In addition to the details and examples provided in this readme, check out the [complete API documentation](https://maptiler.github.io/maptiler-sdk-js) (see the [Markdown version](docsmd/README.md))
+In addition to the details and examples provided in this readme, check out the [complete API documentation](https://docs.maptiler.com/sdk-js/api/)

 # Quick start